oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : REQUIRED Expiry time of the Txn-Token as defined in {{RFC7519}}

 `txn`:
 : REQUIRED A unique transaction identifier as defined in Section 2.2 of {{RFC8417}}.
-When used in the transaction token, it identifies the entire call chain.
-It is strongly RECOMMENDED to provide an identifier unique within the trust domain.
-If providing such an identifier is not possible, then a fixed value of "N_A" MAY be supplied.

 `sub`:
 : REQUIRED A unique identifier for the subject within the context of the `aud` trust domain.
 Unlike OpenID Connect, the `sub` claim is NOT associated with the `iss` claim.